AndrewMeadows/hifi-spatial-audio-unity/README.md

 ## Using the Bumpers Sample

-1. Import the dependencies and the package [https://github.com/highfidelity/hifi-spatial-audio-unity.git](INSTALL.md).
+1. Import the dependency packages first.
+2. Add the hifi-spatial-audio-unity package [https://github.com/highfidelity/hifi-spatial-audio-unity.git](INSTALL.md).
-2. Import the Bumpers Sample from the package. (e.g., select the HiFi Spatialized Audio package in the Package Manager => Samples => Bumpers => Import)
+3. Import the Bumpers Sample from the package. (e.g., select the HiFi Spatialized Audio package in the Package Manager => Samples => Bumpers => Import)
-3. From the Project window, add Assets => Samples => HiFi Spatialized Audio => 0.1.0 => Bumpers => Scenes => BumpersScene to the Hierarchy, and remove any other scenes.
+4. From the Project window, add Assets => Samples => HiFi Spatialized Audio => 0.2.0 => Bumpers => Scenes => BumpersScene to the Hierarchy, and remove any other scenes.
-4. In the "BumpersScene" Hierarchy, select gameManager.
+5. In the "BumpersScene" Hierarchy, select gameManager.
 In the Inspector, click on the empty text box next to "Hi Fi Jwt".
 Enter a JWT generated from https://account.highfidelity.com
-5. Set up an Input Axis Rotate if it doesn't already exist, using Edit => Project Setting... => Input Manager => Axes.
+6. Set up an Input Axis Rotate if it doesn't already exist, using Edit => Project Setting... => Input Manager => Axes.
 Increase size to get a new field.
 Change values:
 ```
   Name: Rotate